when to start branding your business

 2. You’re pretty sure you bring something unique to your industry, but you aren’t sure how to communicate what exactly it is in your marketing (so you end up just regurgitating the same clichés as everyone else and disappear amongst the competition)

-3. You can feel your business evolving, but you’re not confident enough in your future path to commit to a change (and therefore feel stuck providing products or services you’re not passionate about anymore)
+3. You can feel your brand and business evolving, but you’re not confident enough in your future path to commit to a change (and therefore feel stuck providing products or services you’re not passionate about anymore)

 4. You’re trying to attract multiple target audiences for multiple offers and your messaging isn’t clear (so you aren’t making sales because your audience is confused about how you can help them)